fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Now that we have a basic understanding of how TypeScript works and of how to create actual projects with it, it is time to start creating something actually useful.
 So now we're going to create a completely new project, with a bit more realistic use cases in mind.

 One major change from the previous part is that **we're not going to use ts-node anymore**. ts-node is a handy tool, with which it is very easy to get started, but in the long run it is suggested to use the official TypeScript compiler that comes with the _typescript_ npm-package.
 With this compiler the basic JavaScript files are generated and packaged from the .ts files so that the built <i>production version</i> of the project won't contain any TypeScript code.
-This is exactly what is aimed for in the end, since TypeScript in itself is not runnable by browsers or Node.
+This is exactly what we are aiming for in the end, since TypeScript in itself is not runnable by browsers or Node.

 ### Setting up the project